Corbyn aims to bounce back from Copeland defeat with reshuffle of top aides | LabourList

 The party leader made two key appointments to his strategy and communications team over the weekend and little more than a week after losing key official Simon Fletcher over an apparent frustration at the lack of direction at the top of the party.

-Last night it emerged that Niall Sookoo, a former Unite staffer who previously had a spell working for Corbyn, would return to take up the role of executive campaign director.
+Last night it emerged that Niall Sookoo, a former Unite staffer who previously had a spell working for Corbyn, would return to take up the role of campaigns director.

 Meanwhile Corbyn has brought in a public relations specialist to serve as Labour’s deputy director of strategy and communications.